 Due to the clear health and behavioural benefits, The Pines Vet at Pacific Pines recommends that all domestic pets are desexed.
-At The Pines Vet, our skilled vets perform desexing procedures on all types of pets – not just dogs and cats!
+At The Pines Vet, our skilled vets perform desexing procedures each and every day - no matter what size your pet is!
 Fill in the booking form to request an appointment today.

 Dog Spay (Desexing)